mako-framework/docs/06_security/01_authentication.md

 $group = $this->gatekeeper->createGroup('admin');
 ```

 The `activateUser` method activates a user by his or her action token.
-The method will return TRUE on success and FALSE if the activation fails.
+The method will return `true` on success and `false` if the activation fails.
 The method will also automatically generate a new action token for the user.

 ```
 $activated = $this->gatekeeper->activateUser($token);
 ```

 The `login` method will attempt to log a user in.
-The method returns TRUE if the login is successful and a status code if not.
+The method returns `true` if the login is successful and a status code if not.

 ```
 $successful = $this->gatekeeper->login($email, $password);